 Tablewar cases are serious, heavy-duty cases.
 These things look like toolboxes but for your models, all while still retaining a cool aesthetic.

 There’s a few case options with Tablewar, but they’re all heavy-duty, have a clear acrylic face, and a tray system to allow for customization.

 The trays that come with the case are not magnetic, however, you can buy magnetic trays separately to add into their cases.
 That’s not to say you couldn’t magnetize the trays that come with the Tablewar case if you wanted.

 Here’s a great review of one of the Tablewar cases:

 These cases are the most expensive of the ones I’ve shown, but they’re very durable, so they do seem worth the cost if you can afford it.
 They are seriously impressive looking and the ones I’d get if I had the money.

 Now, you can definitely make your own magnetic setup for your models too.
 Basically, all you need is a magnetic surface, like aluminum.
 You just need to get some magnets on your models, which you have to do for any of these, and then build your tray.

 Over on my hobby blog, an author of mine did a great article showing the magnetic display board he built.
 It shows you just how creative you can get while still having a magnetized board for your army.

-Like I said, a short list, but hopefully you’ve found something that interests you.
+Like I said, a short list of magnetic miniature cases, but hopefully you’ve found something that interests you.

 Also, if you know of any other magnetic case options then please let me know in the comments.
 I’d love to grow this list.